bartdorlandt/nox_poetry/README.md

-# pythons + nox and poetry support
+# pythons + nox, poetry and uv support

 ## Purpose
-A docker image with the currently supported python versions along with nox and poetry.
+A docker image with the currently supported python versions along with nox, poetry and uv.

 ## Build a new release
-Re-running the pipeline will generate a new release.

-Within the pipeline the `make build` is issued, that will create a new release for the 'linux/amd64' platform, version tag set to latest and the image name python_nox_poetry.
+Re-running the pipeline will generate a new release for amd64 and arm64 platforms.

-Each of these can be overwritten with the `-e` flag.

-e.g.

-    make build -e VERSION=test -e PLATFORM=linux/arm64
+### Build it locally
+To build the image locally, you can run:

+    task build

+This builds the image with the tag `pythons_nox_poetry_uv:latest` for the platform it is run on.

+To build it with a different version run:

+    task VERSION=test build

+Type `task` to see some different options.

-## Usage
+## Usage example
-To run your tests locally, you could do:
+To run your tests locally, where you have a noxfile in the src directory, you can run:

-    docker run --rm -it -v $(pwd):/src bartdorlandt/nox_poetry:latest nox -f src/noxfile.py
+    docker run --rm -it -v $(pwd):/src bartdorlandt/pythons_nox_poetry_uv:latest nox -f src/noxfile.py